-It was concluded that the large increase in 2015 was the result of a large amount of germination of Verbascum (and many other weeds) in response to the above average rainfall in November and December 2014.
+In 2015 it was was concluded that the large increase in volume used was the result of a large amount of germination of Verbascum (and many other weeds) in response to the above average rainfall in November and December 2014.

-Closer examination of rainfall records and comparing them with the amount of chemical required each year suggested that rainfall in the three months November to January (hereafter called summer rainfall) may be the controlling factor in Verbascum germination and prevalence in the subsequent 9 months.
-This can be seen by comparing the chart of summer rainfall for the six years of records to date
+Closer examination of rainfall records and comparing them with the amount of chemical required each year suggested that rainfall in the three months November to January (hereafter called summer rainfall) may be the controlling factor in Verbascum germination and prevalence in the subsequent 12 months.
+This can be seen by comparing the chart below of summer rainfall with that above for volume sprayed over the first five years of records.

 Summer rainfall is defined as the sum of rainfall in November, December and January.
 For 2011, it is the sum of rainfall in November and December of 2010 and January of 2011.

 The relationship between the chemical volume required to control Verbascum in the trial patch and summer rainfall is more clearly displayed in the chart below.
-For the first five years, the correlation between the two produces a regression coefficient of 0.985 and a residual mean square (rms) of the deviation from the regression line of the measured chemical volume for each point of just 9 L (less than 10% of the average annual volume sprayed).
+For the first five years, the correlation between the two produces a regression coefficient of 0.967 and a residual mean square (rms) of the deviation from the regression line of the measured chemical volume for each point of just 17 L (16% of the average annual volume sprayed).

 Regression of annual chemical volume required against summer rainfall for the trial patch.
-The regression line is fitted for the first five years only.
-The volume for 2016 falls well below this line (37% less than the value predicted from the regression).
+The regression line was fitted for the first five years only (blue dots).
+To date all but one point for subsequent years (red dots) fall close to or below that regression line.

 Application the the whole of the Reserve

-In this case, the regression is fitted to the four years of observations from 2012 to 2015, resulting in a regression coefficient of 0.92 and an rms of 100 L (16% of the average annual volume sprayed).
-Even though the 2015 data is included in the regression, it falls below the fitted line (by 176 L, or 19%).
-If it is excluded an even better regression is obtained (not shown; regression coefficient of 1.000 and an rms of 10 L) and the 2015 point falls even further below the line.
+In this case, the regression was fitted to the four years of observations from 2012 to 2015, resulting in a regression coefficient of 0.96 and an rms of 74 L (12% of the average annual volume sprayed).

 Comparing the regression lines for the trial patch and the whole Reserve

 The slopes of the regression lines shown in the charts above for the trial patch and the Reserve are very different.
 This is partly because the volumes sprayed are for very different areas, 1.3 ha for the trial patch and 133 ha for the whole Reserve.
-Even when expressed on a per hectare basis there is still a ten-fold difference between them: 0.55 L/ha/mm* for the trial patch and 0.045 L/ha/mm* for the whole Reserve [* L/ha/mm is Litres of spray per hectare per mm of summer rainfall].
-This supports, to some extent, the argument proposed for the earlier onset of control in the Reserve as a whole.
+Even when expressed on a per hectare basis there is still a ten-fold difference between them: 0.64 L/ha/mm* for the trial patch and 0.055 L/ha/mm* for the whole Reserve [* L/ha/mm is Litres of spray per hectare per mm of summer rainfall].